2009 Budweiser Shootout: Race

 The race restarted on the 77th lap, for a green–white–checker finish (extending the race to 78 laps) with McMurray leading Jeff Gordon, Johnson, and Harvick.
 Exiting the first turn, a large amount of bump drafting occurred.
 On the final lap, Hamlin gave Harvick assistance on the right to maintain Harvick's momentum on the backstretch, enabling Harvick to pass McMurray for the lead.
-Behind the two, Johnson got loose from being bumped by Stewart, and slid into the side of Hamlin and Mears between turns three and four.
-Kahne then hit Kyle Busch's rear, and the two crashed.
+Johnson went into the side of Hamlin and Mears between turns three and four after being bumped by Stewart.
+Kahne then collided with Kyle Busch's rear, and the two crashed.
 Vickers could not steer away, and was collected.
 The eighth (and final) caution came out, and the field was frozen in place, with the order of finish determined by where the drivers were when the caution began.
-This gave Harvick the victory.
-It was his first in the Cup Series since another exhibition event 71 races prior, the 2007 Nextel All-Star Challenge.
+This gave Harvick the victory, his first in the Cup Series since another exhibition event 71 races prior, the 2007 Nextel All-Star Challenge.
 It was also Richard Childress Racing's first Budweiser Shootout win since the 1995 edition.
 McMurray finished second, Stewart third, Jeff Gordon fourth, and Allmendinger fifth.
 Kahne, Edwards, Kenseth, Kurt Busch, and Kyle Busch completed the top ten.
 There were an event-record 23 lead changes among a record 14 different drivers during the course of the race.
 Earnhardt led four times for a total of 23 laps, more than any other driver.
 Harvick led once for a single lap.